Biomet Hip Device Class Action

 What does the Settlement provide?

-If the settlement is approved, eligible class members who submit all required forms and documentation within the timelines set out in the Settlement Agreement will receive compensation, less deductions for legal fees and levies to Public Litigation Funders.
+Eligible Class Members who submit all required forms and documentation within the timelines in the Settlement Agreement will receive compensation.

 Are Class Members responsible for Legal Fees?

-Further legal fees, disbursements, and taxes in order to assist each individual claimant to submit a claim in the settlement may also be payable in an amount to be agreed upon as between the Class Member and counsel.
-Class Counsel undertake not to charge in excess of 8.3 percent to assist with the Class Member’s claim.
+Further legal fees, disbursements, and taxes to assist each claimant in submitting a claim in the Settlement may also be payable in an amount to be agreed upon between the Class Member and counsel.

 More Information